Fivell/policies/source/sections/07-systems_access_policy.md

 ## 7.8 Employee Workstation Use

-All workstations at Datica are company owned, and all are laptop Apple products running Mac OSX or Linux.
+All workstations at Versionista are company owned, and all are laptop Apple products running Mac OSX or Linux.

 1. Workstations may not be used to engage in any activity that is illegal or is in violation of organization's policies.